 There’s always an initial idea – there has to be.
 I don’t tend to keep a sketchbook, but rather an ideas wall which is a collection of odds and ends that I like for one reason or another and want to incorporate into my work at some point.
 I’m quite the insomniac and tend to think deeply about what a painting might look like late at night, so the physical act of actually doing the painting is more of a need than anything else.
 Sometimes I feel like I would explode if I didn’t actually execute the ideas running around in my head.

-What are your motivation forces?
-And the artists who have been and are an influence for you?
 I think my biggest motivation is simply the need to create.
 For anyone who knows me well, knows that I am someone who always needs to have a project, so having this lifelong project has kept me sane in many ways.
 There are so many artists that inspire me, for different reasons.
 I guess taking a different viewpoint of this question is looking at a gallery which I am particularly fond of… Palais de Tokyo in Paris.
 It’s such a unique space and more than anywhere else, I always exit the gallery feeling like I did when I was 9 years old and just exited the cinema having watched spiderman – full of excitement and the belief that I can be and do anything.

 My studio is a loft space which I rent from my brother.
 Since migrating from my previous space (a shed studio that I built), it’s really transformed my practice having more space to do more ambitious works.
 I think a space really does narrate the energy in an artist work.
 I’m really looking forward to doing a residency in central London next month, and also in Italy later this year.